 Pros:

-- Visual Interaction: Balances the advantages of in-person and phone interviews.
+- Visual Interaction: Combines benefits of in-person and phone interviews.

 Cons:

-- Technical Challenges: Connectivity issues or awkward camera angles.
+- Technical Challenges: Connectivity or camera issues may arise.

-- Less Personal: Still lacks the full in-person experience.
+- Less Personal: Lacks the full impact of face-to-face interaction.

 Ideal For:

-- Mid-Stage Evaluations: Assessing communication skills and cultural fit.
+- Mid-stage evaluations of communication and cultural fit.

 Pros: